Jallah/EasyProt/README.md

                                 member this.Proceed input = System.Console.WriteLine("ServerResponse: " + input)
                                                             input}
 ```
-The result of this pipeline will be a string with leading and trailing **"XX"** (see screenshot below).
+The result of these pipeline members (member1, member2) will be a string with leading and trailing **"XX"** (see screenshot below).
+The third one (onServerResponse) just writes the response to the console.
 Some real world example could be a member which logs the message somewhere.
 Or a member could act as an insult filter wich detects bad words and converts it into **$%+!?#&** or whatever.
 Some other implementation could convert from one format to another e.g. from XML to Json.
 It's a very flexible way to do some stuff with your outgoing messages with no limits being set to your imagination :).

 **IProtMessage**
 ``` fsharp